FTLam11/fronk-tolks/README.md

 ---

 # On test writing
-# We must be able to quickly answer three questions:

-1. **What is the purpose of this test?** It must provide some value, otherwise it shouldn't be exist.
-No need to waste time on things that provide zero or negative value.
-Each test we keep must provide us greater understanding and confidence.
+# What is the purpose of this test?

+* It must provide some value, otherwise it shouldn't be exist.
+* No need to waste time on things that provide zero or negative value.
+* Each test we keep must provide us greater understanding and confidence.

+---

+# On test writing
-2. **What type of test is this?** The test type dictates how granular the details are, as well as different test approaches/tools we may use.
+## What type of test is this?

+* The test type dictates how granular the details are.
+* Different types will require different test approaches/tools.

+---

+# On test writing
-3. **How should this test be written?** There should be consistency across the test codebase, with established structure and style.
-There should be **no freestyling** here.
+## How should this test be written?

+* There should be consistency across the test codebase.
+* There should be established structure and style.
-{.column}
+* There should be **no freestyling** here.

+---

+# On test writing
+## The dangers of writing tests poorly

 If we can't quickly answer these, we have poorly written tests.
-This likely means we must waste time/money reading and debugging tests while developing and when things fail.
+This likely means we must waste time/money reading and debugging tests while developing production code and when tests fail.

 ---